jazzy1331/NationalParkService/google-cloud-functions/readme.md

 Notes:
 1. The frequency must be typed in unix-cron format
-2. HTTP should be selected of the eight provided target options because that is the way the Cloud Function is setup to get triggered
+2. HTTP should be selected as the target option (HTTPS is not available)
 3. The URL should be the Cloud Function's trigger URL